 But He gives greater grace.
 Therefore He says: God resists the proud, but gives grace to the humble.James 4:6(HCSB)

 James desires to get some important truths across to his fellow-Christians.
-He seeks to warn us against favouritism; to remind us of the dangers of an unruly tongue; to encourage us to seek wisdom from the Lord; to avoid the devastating danger of pride, which manifest itself in covetous cravings and evil desires and to remember that Scripture teaches that the indwelling Spirit of God yearns over each of us with a godly jealousy – that desires that we walk in spirit and truth and live humbly before our God.
+He seeks to warn us against favouritism, to remind us of the dangers of an unruly tongue, to encourage us to seek wisdom from the Lord, and to avoid the devastating danger of pride which manifests itself in covetous cravings and evil desires.
+He exhorts us to remember that Scripture teaches that the indwelling Spirit of God yearns over each of us with a godly jealousy that desires that we walk in spirit and truth and live humbly before our God.

 Loving Father, thank You for the great grace that You show to me every day of my life.
-I pray that I heed Your serious warnings against prideful boastings and do not yield to any ungodly ways - rather come to You on bended knee with a broken and contrite heart, in Jesus name I pray, AMEN
+I pray that I would heed Your serious warnings against prideful boastings and not yield to any ungodly ways.
+Rather, may I come to You on bended knee with a broken and contrite heart.
+In Jesus' name, AMEN.